lukewickstead/RandomNotes/AWS/AWS Storage Fundamentals/Amazon Storage/Amazon Elastic Block Store (EBS).md

 - Multiple EBS volumes can be attached to a single EC2 instance
 - Data is retained if the EC2 instance is stopped restarted or terminated

 # EBS Snapshots

-- Snapshot in time
+- Snapshot of a point in time
 - Scheduled snapshots
+- Can be done programmativally
-- They incremental
+- They are incremental
-- Can restore
+- Can create a new volume from that snapshot
+- You can copy snapshots between regions

 ## High Availability

-- Replicated multiple times in multiple AZs in the same region
+- Each write to your EBS is replicated multiple times to the same AZ of your region
+- EBS is only available to one AZ
+- Snapshots are available between regions
 - Should your availability zone fail, you will lose access to your EBS volume.
 Should this occur, you can simply recreate the volume from your previous snapshot, which is accessible from all availability zones within that region, and attach it to another instance in another availability zone

 ## EBS Volume Types